Mumbaqat: Archaeology

 From 1979 on Dittmar Machule of the Technical University of Hamburg-Harburg was the director.
 During the excavations in 1973, 1974 and 1977 up to 16 scientists and 90 local workers were involved in the excavations.
-Thanks to the discovery of 15 Late Bronze Age clay tablets mentioning the name of the city, it is now believed that it was known in this period as Ekalte and it has been suggested that earlier, in the Old Babylonian period, the city bore the name Yakaltum.
+Thanks to the discovery of 15 Late Bronze Age clay tablets mentioning the name of the city, it is now believed that it was known in this period as Ekalte.
+A geophysical survey was also conducted.

-Excavation was resumed in 1999 and continued in six seasons until 2010 under Machule and Felix Blocher.
+Excavation was resumed in 1999 and continued in six seasons (1999, 2004, 2005, 2006, 2008, and 2010) until 2010 under Machule and Felix Blocher.
+Work focused on the top of the mound, the Inner City, and the North Gate area.

-City gates

-The 1974 excavation exposed two city gates.
-The East Gate is located on ♁ 36° 13' 9" N, 38° 7' 54" O36.219159 38.131635, the south gate on ♁ 36° 13' 1" N, 38° 7' 44" O36.217047 38.12891.
+Finds included bronze objects, in a Late Bronze context, which have been speculated to be drill bits or stunning bolts for hunting fowl.
+A sizable hoard of hacksilver was found in a Late Bronze period building floor.